Guidance for volunteering during the COVID-19 pandemic

 If you are vulnerable, including aged over 70, you should be especially careful.
 Follow social distancing and minimise contact with others.
 While you can volunteer outside of your home, you should first consider volunteering from your home.

 70 year olds and over

-Note: Some organisations’ insurance policies have age related restrictions, for example, they do not cover you if you’re under 16 or over a certain age.
+While there is no upper age limit on volunteering some organisations’ insurance policies have age related restrictions - for example, they do not cover you if you’re under 16 or over a certain age.